iamsaisamhithreddy/tradingbot/README.md

 ![PINE EDITOR](images/pinescript_save.png)

-2. NOW in right side we have alerts (alaram symbol) click on that
+Step - 2.
+NOW in right side we have alerts (alaram symbol) click on that
 it looks like this: ![PINE EDITOR](images/alerts_icon.png)

 Now click on plus (" + ") ICON a pop up will display .